ii0606226/gdrive-compendium/README.md

 1. Index your copy of the stash, using the tools available via `!tinfoil` chat command.
 At the time of writing there are two indexers available:
    * `BigBrainAFK/tinfoil_gdrive_generator` (runs on Node.js).
    * `DevYukine/rustfoil` written in Rust.
 Intended to have no need in external dependencies.
 Documentation is somewhat barebones.
-No releases published yet, but you can log in to GitHub, go to "Actions" tab and download the built executables from there.
 Somewhat step-by-step guide available [here](https://ii0606226.github.io/gdrive-compendium/rustfoil-steps).
    * `eXhumer/TinGen` (runs on Python 3.6+).

    You **should** follow the README of the indexer you choose to make it work.
 The one advice i want to provide is to encrypt the index file (`tinfoil_gdrive_generator` would do it by default, `TinGen` needs you to add `--encrypt` flag to its invocation).